aws-samples/awsome-distributed-training/1.architectures/5.sagemaker-hyperpod/README.md

 ### 2.3.
 Create VPC (Optional)

 Now we can create a VPC.
-This is only necessary if you want to attach your cluster to VPC specific resources.
-For example, to attach a shared FSx for Lustre volume to your cluster.
+This is only necessary if you want to attach your HyperPod cluster to VPC specific resources.
+For example, to attach a shared FSx for Lustre volume to your HyperPod cluster.

 You can create a VPC using the configuration in [2.SageMakerVPC.yaml](./2.SageMakerVPC.yaml).
 Which is also available via [<kbd> <br> 1-Click Deploy 🚀 <br> </kbd>](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/quickcreate?templateURL=https://awsome-distributed-training.s3.amazonaws.com/templates/Vpc.yaml&stackName=SageMakerVPC)